 While many sales managers are confident in their ability to find the “right” sales talent, studies show that less than 25% of interview predictions lead to a successful candidate.

-When analyzing a sales candidate’s personality characteristics, you want to make sure she possesses:
+When analyzing a sales candidate’s personality characteristics, you want to make sure they possess:

 - Need for Achievement